openshift/origin/examples/jenkins/pipeline/README.md

         $ oc create -f https://raw.githubusercontent.com/openshift/origin/master/examples/jenkins/jenkins-persistent-template.json -n openshift

-2. Login as a normal user (any user name is fine)

-        $ oc login

-3. Create a project for your user named "pipelineproject"
+1. Create a project for your user named "pipelineproject"

         $ oc new-project pipelineproject

-4. Run this command to instantiate the template which will create a pipeline buildconfig and some other resources in your project:
+1. Run this command to instantiate the template which will create a pipeline buildconfig and some other resources in your project:

-    If you used cluster up:

-        $ oc new-app jenkins-pipeline-example

-    Otherwise:

         $ oc new-app -f https://raw.githubusercontent.com/openshift/origin/master/examples/jenkins/pipeline/samplepipeline.yaml

     At this point if you run `oc get pods` you should see a jenkins pod, or at least a jenkins-deploy pod. (along with other items in your project)  This pod was created as a result of the new pipeline buildconfig being defined by the sample-pipeline template.

-5. View/Manage Jenkins (optional)
+1. View/Manage Jenkins (optional)

     You should not need to access the jenkins console for anything, but if you want to configure settings or watch the execution, here are the steps to do so:

-    If you have a router running (`oc cluster up` provides one), run:
+    If you have a router running, run:

         $ oc get route